hmyuuu/kirin/docs/index.md

 ```

 1. Import the `RewriteRule` class from the `rewrite` module.
-2. This is the signature of `rewrite_Statement` method.
-Your IDE should hint you the type signature so you can auto-complete it.
+2. This is the signature of the `rewrite_Statement` method.
+Your IDE should hint the type signature so you can auto-complete it.
 3. Check if the statement is a `Eat` statement.
 If it is not, return an empty `RewriteResult`.
 4. Create new `NewFood` statement.
 5. Create new `Nap` statement.
 6. insert the new created statements into the IR.
-Each of the ir.Statement provides API such as [`insert_after`][kirin.ir.Statement.insert_after], [`insert_before`][kirin.ir.Statement.insert_after] and [`replace_by`][kirin.ir.Statement.replace_by] that allow you to insert a new statement either after or before, or repalce the current statement with another one.
+Each of the ir.Statement provides an API such as [`insert_after`][kirin.ir.Statement.insert_after], [`insert_before`][kirin.ir.Statement.insert_after] and [`replace_by`][kirin.ir.Statement.replace_by] that allows you to insert a new statement either after or before, or replace the current statement with another one.
 7. Return a `RewriteResult` that indicates the rewrite has been done.